 - 1 tsp. vanilla extract

 - Combine flour, sugar, orange zest (if using), baking powder, baking soda and salt.

 - Cut in margarine with a pastry blender until mixture resembles coarse crumbs; then stir in dried cranberries.

 - Combine milk and vanilla and stir into flour mixture.

-- Pat each ball on a floured work surface into a 6-inch circle, half an inch thick.
+- Pat each ball into a flat disk, at least half an inch thick.

 - Place each wedge on a baking sheet sprayed with cooking spray.